Glenn Cameron, CFA

 4. Implementation Matters

 This analysis assumes frictionless rebalancing.
 In practice, Bitcoin's high volatility means frequent rebalancing, which incurs transaction costs and potential tax events.
-A buy-and-hold investor might let Bitcoin drift to 15-20% before rebalancing, which changes the realised risk profile.
+A buy-and-hold investor might let Bitcoin drift to 25–30% before rebalancing, which changes the realised risk profile significantly.
+For a deeper look at how rebalancing frequency affects real-world outcomes, see our Bitcoin rebalancing strategy guide.

 What Other Research Says

-Our higher optimal (4–12%) reflects the return assumption (15% vs. some studies using 8–10%) and the forward-looking nature of the analysis.
-The directional conclusion is the same: a small, deliberate Bitcoin allocation improves portfolio efficiency.
+Our higher optimal (10–20%) reflects the return assumption (15% vs. some studies using 8–10%) and the forward-looking nature of the analysis.
+Return assumptions are the single biggest driver of the optimal allocation — at 8%, the optimizer would recommend much less.
+The directional conclusion is the same across all research: a deliberate Bitcoin allocation improves portfolio efficiency.

 Practical Implementation